halfik/lumen-ddd-sample/README.md

 ## Architecture
-Application is split into 3 layers:
+Application have 3 layers:

 - Domain
 - Infrastructure
 - Application

 Each layer is split into modules.
-Each of modules that does represent domain bounded context defines contracts (they are kept in common module) that other modules can use to communicate/understand.
+Each of modules does represent domain bounded context.
+There is one special module: Common.

 #### Domain layer
 Domain layer should not use any external tools.
 Domain should not be tied to a framework or any external library.